awsdocs/aws-systems-manager-user-guide/doc_source/create-ssm-document-api.md

 # Create an SSM document \(API\)<a name="create-ssm-document-api"></a>

-After you create the content for your custom AWS Systems Manager \(SSM\) document, as described in [Writing SSM document content](create-ssm-doc.md#writing-ssm-doc-content), you can use your preferred SDK to call the AWS Systems Manager [CreateDocument](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreateDocument.html) API action to create an SSM document using your content\.
+After you create the content for your custom AWS Systems Manager \(SSM\) document, as described in [Writing SSM document content](create-ssm-doc.md#writing-ssm-doc-content), you can use your preferred SDK to call the AWS Systems Manager [CreateDocument](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreateDocument.html) API operation to create an SSM document using your content\.
 The JSON or YAML string for the `Content` request parameter is generally read from a file\.
 The following sample functions create an SSM document using the SDKs for Python, Go, and Java\.

 ------
 #### [ Python ]